Skip to content

 Running VASP in Polaris

-An example of a submission script could be found here /soft/applications/vasp/script.sh , which would looks something similar to:
+An example of a submission script can be found here /soft/applications/vasp/script.sh, which would look something similar to:

 module load cray-libsci